 Students will arrange their own transportation to the orientation site in Kyoto in August or January for the fall and spring semesters respectively.
 AKP will provide a travel subsidy of up to $850 for each semester the student is resident on the program.
 AKP will only reimburse in US dollars for one flight to Japan and one flight from Japan.
 A flight “to Japan” is defined as a flight that lands in an airport in Japan, and a flight “from Japan” is defined as a flight that takes off from an airport in Japan; flights may include stopovers, but stopovers may not exceed 24 hours.
 Tickets purchased with airline miles cannot be reimbursed.
-In order to process reimbursement requests students must forward their travel receipt and submit the Pomona College Vendor Data Form (included in the application materials) to the US Office Program Administrator.
+In order to process reimbursement requests, students must forward their travel receipt and submit the appropriate forms to the US Office Program Administrator.

 For All Students